Sixteen suites above the Dam, in the former headquarters of the Bank of the Netherlands, where Dutch luxury is conjugated in the singular.

 Architecture and interiors

-The building was constructed in 1915 for the Bank of the Netherlands, in Dutch neo-Renaissance style with Art Nouveau elements on the façade.
-Interiors restored in 2012: original wood panelling, ceiling stucco, marble staircase, listed stained-glass windows.
+The building was constructed in 1915 for the Bank of the Netherlands, in Dutch neo-Renaissance style with Art nouveau elements on the façade.
+Interiors restored in 2012: original wood panelling, ceiling stuccos, marble staircase, listed stained-glass windows.
 The sixteen suites occupy the former directors' offices, with volumes between 45 and 120 m².
-Each suite has a different name and unique décor, from classic Dutch to sleek contemporary.
+Each suite bears a different name and displays unique décor, from classic Dutch to sleek contemporary.

 At the table